AnyChart/docs.anychart.com/Basic_Charts_Types/Pyramid_Chart.md

 ## Padding

 As you can see, each part of a pyramid is separated from another with some space.
-The space between each part of pyramid chart is controlled by a {api:anychart.charts.Pyramid#pointsPadding}**.pointsPadding()**{api} parameter.
+The space between each part of pyramid chart is controlled by a {api:anychart.charts.Pyramid#pointsPadding}pointsPadding(){api} parameter.
 Next sample of the pyramid chart has no spacing.

 ```
 // disable spacing between parts of the chart